 The residence at 5417 North Meridian Street is located on the main north and south thoroughfare of the City of Indianapolis.
-Homes along this boulevard-like section of North Meridian Street are part of several organizations that seek to maintain the area’s history, appearance, and quality of life.
-They include the Meridian Street Foundation, Meridian-Kessler Neighborhood Association, Meridian Street Preservation Commission, and North Meridian Street Historic District.
+Homes along this two-mile, boulevard-like stretch of North Meridian Street are part of several organizations that seek to maintain the area’s history, appearance, and quality of life.
+They include the Meridian Street Foundation, Meridian-Kessler Neighborhood Association, and the Meridian Street Preservation Commission.
+The North Meridian Street Historic District is also listed on the National Register of Historic Places.

-The real estate firm that both designed the home and constructed it, the Schoen-Morgan Company, was founded by Effie Schoen-Morgan (1873-1960).
-She was the company’s president.
-Her son Robert Schoen Sr. was the designer of the homes, and her son Joseph Schoen was the sales manager.
+The real estate firm that designed the home and constructed it, the Schoen-Morgan Company, was founded by Effie Schoen-Morgan (1873-1960).
 Mrs. Schoen-Morgan's first husband, John Schoen, had died in 1910.
 Her second husband was named Morgan, hence her hyphenated surname.
+Effie was the company’s president and driving force, an unusual position for a woman in the early years of the Twentieth Century.
+Her son Robert Schoen Sr. was the designer of the homes, and her son Joseph Schoen was the sales manager.
 Schoen-Morgan built hundreds of homes over the years, many of them between 46th and 86th Streets and a few blocks on either side of North Meridian Street.
 After her retirement, Mrs. Schoen's grandson, Robert Schoen Jr. served as president of the company.

 The house was constructed on a typical Meridian Street lot of 100 feet by 300 feet.
 At the time the home was built, there were fewer structures west and north of it than there are today.
-Sitting on the crest of a hill, the home had a view of the White River, a few blocks away.
+Sitting on the crest of a hill, the home originally had a view of the White River, just a few blocks away.
 The exterior of the two-story Colonial is red-brick veneer with Bedford limestone trim.
 A Southern-style open porch with eight immense Corinthian columns extends across the front of the residence.
-A long driveway winds its way up the hill from Meridian Street below to a 3+-car garage at the rear of the property.
-The six-bedroom, five-and-a-half bath home contains 5,536 square feet on the main and upper levels and 2,110 square feet in the basement.
-Construction of the home began late in 1929 and was completed in 1930, but it did not sell for several months – possibly due to the stock market crash and the ensuing Great Depression.
+A long driveway winds its way up the hill from Meridian Street below to a 3-car garage with an addition at the rear of the property.
+The six-bedroom, five-and-a-half bath home contains 5,536 square feet on the main and upper levels and 2,110 square feet in the basement, for a total of 7,646 square feet.
+Construction of the home began late in 1929 and was completed in 1930, but it did not sell for several months – possibly due in part to the stock market crash in September of 1929 and the resulting Great Depression.

-The first owners of 5417 North Meridian Street were Willis Meredith Nicholson (1866-1947) and his wife Eugenie (Kountze) Nicholson (1867-1931).
+The first owners of 5417 North Meridian Street were Willis Meredith Nicholson Sr. (1866-1947) and his wife Eugenie (Kountze) Nicholson (1867-1931).
 They moved into the residence on October 8, 1930, according to a newspaper article in The Indianapolis Star.
 Meredith Nicholson was a poet, author, journalist, and diplomat.
 Born in Crawfordsville, his family had moved to Indianapolis when he was five years old.
 His best-known novels were The House of A Thousand Candles, The Port of Missing Men, and A Hoosier Chronicle.
 Nicholson also served as United States Minister to Paraguay, Venezuela, and Nicaragua from 1933 to 1938.
 Mrs. Nicholson passed away only a year after the couple moved into the house.
-As all of the Nicholson children were already grown, married, and living elsewhere, Nicholson was then all alone in the house.
-In 1933, the widowed Nicholson married his second wife, Dorothy Wolfe Nicholson (1895-1951).
-He sold the home in 1933, just prior to moving to Paraguay.
+At that time, the Nicholsons' living children were Elizabeth Nicholson Claypool Brown, Willis Meredith Nicholson Jr., and Charles Lionel Nicholson.
+As they were grown, married, and living in homes of their own, Nicholson was then all alone in the house.
+In 1933, the widowed Meredith Nicholson married his second wife, Dorothy Wolfe Nicholson (1895-1951).
+He sold the home in 1933, just prior to their moving to Paraguay.

 The second owners of the property were Warren Charles Fairbanks (1878-1938) and Helen Ethel (Cassidy) Fairbanks (1883-1944).
 Born in Indianapolis, Fairbanks was the eldest son of United States Vice President Charles Warren Fairbanks.
-In 1898, he served in the Spanish-American war as a captain.
+In 1898, he served as a captain in the Spanish-American war.
 Warren Fairbanks was the state director of President Herbert Hoover's unemployment relief commission in the early 1930s.
 He served on the Board of Directors of several companies and was a trustee of the McKinley National Memorial Association.
 Mr. Fairbanks was President of The Indianapolis News from 1922 until his unexpected death in 1938.
 The couple’s two daughters, Edith (Fairbanks) Modrone and Cornelia (Fairbanks) Poole, were grown and married by then, so Mrs. Fairbanks sold the property the following year.
 Mrs. Fairbanks passed away in Chicago in 1944.

 Richard R. Hamilton (1941-1997) and Carolyn (Hohl) Hamilton lived nearby on Washington Boulevard when the La Dine residence became available.
 The couple had begun investing in real estate a few years earlier and were members of a local investment club.
 Richard had previously been a salesman, and Carolyn had been a public health nurse.
 The Hamiltons and their young daughters, Wendy and Jennifer, lived in the Meridian Street property for only a couple of years, 1980-1982.
-During their ownership, Richard installed a hot tub in the back yard and built a playhouse for the girls in a tree.
+During their ownership, Richard installed an in-ground hot tub in the back yard and built a playhouse in a tree for the girls.

 The sixth owners of the home were Gerald R. Levin and Rhonda (Solotkin) Levin.
 Both are Indianapolis natives.
 Gerald is a dentist with a practice on the northeast side of Indianapolis, which continues today.
 The Levins owned the property from 1982 to 1984.